Materiality Topics

-GGC developed our Integrated Sustainability Report by selecting and assessing materiality topics that are material to the development of GGC’s sustainability along with materiality topics that are consistent with stakeholder expectations.
-GGC’s Integrated Sustainability Report follows guidance according to the Global Reporting Initiative (GRI) Standards 2021, the Integrated Reporting (IR) Framework by the International Integrated Reporting Council (IIRC), and the Taskforce on Climate-related Financial Disclosures (TCFD) framework.
-The report also follows the annual Form 56-1 One Report guideline.
-By following the aforementioned standards, the prioritization of materiality topics follows the outlined of GRI Standards which comprises 4 steps detailed as follows:
+GGC prepared the Integrated Sustainability Report by selecting and assessing Material Topics that are material to the development of GGC’s sustainability, together with topics aligned with the expectations of all Stakeholder groups.
+The Integrated Sustainability Report is prepared with reference to the Global Reporting Initiative (GRI) Standards 2022, the Integrated Reporting (IR) Framework of the International Integrated Reporting Council (IIRC), the Task Force on Climate-related Financial Disclosures (TCFD), and the guidelines for the Annual Registration Statement / Annual Report (Form 56-1 One Report).
+In accordance with the GRI Standards, the prioritization of Material Topics comprises four steps as follows:

-GGC consolidated information related to business operations across the value chain including both internal and external information in the context of sustainability through the economic, social, and environmental dimensions.
-Information is collected from engagements with stakeholders and experts, researching trends in response to global issues and industry trends as well as comparisons of the company’s strategic direction and challenges with the UN Sustainable Development Goals.
-In addition, GGC also consistently conducts interviews with various stakeholder groups to better understand the context around our operations.
-An assessment or a review of identifying material issues will be conducted every year to identify key issues, changes, and the impact that may affect the Company in a timely manner.
+GGC consolidates information related to business operations across the value chain, both internal and external, in the sustainability context across economic, social, and environmental dimensions.
+Information is obtained through engagements with Stakeholders and experts, reviews of global and industry trends related to material issues, and reference to the United Nations Sustainable Development Goals to compare with GGC’s strategic direction and operational challenges.
+In addition, GGC conducts discussions and interviews with relevant Stakeholder groups.
+A materiality assessment or a review of the identification of Material Topics is conducted annually to identify key issues, changes, and potential impacts on GGC in a timely manner.

 Report Content Defining Process